Nemanja Đurić: Early life

 Đurić was raised in a sports family.
 His father and uncle played football for Slavija in Belgrade.
-He has trained many sports, played football for Šumadija Belgrade, after which he moved to handball club Hero, and later moved to volleyball club Partizan where he stays for a longer period and played for all youth selections. Đurić started to play basketball at the urging of his friend Slobodan Ivković.
+He trained many sports, played football for Šumadija Belgrade, after which he moved to handball club Hero, and later moved to volleyball club Partizan where he stayed for a longer period and played for all youth selections. Đurić started to play basketball at the urging of his friend Slobodan Ivković.

 Playing career

 Đurić made his first basketball steps in Crvena zvezda when he was 19.
-The club felt that he was too old, so he went to Radnički Belgrade.
+The club felt that he was too old; so he went to Radnički Belgrade.

 Đurić played in Italy for Noalex Venezia in 1967–68 season.
 After that he return to Crvena zvezda and won Yugoslav League in 1968–69 season along with Vladimir Cvetković, Zoran Slavnić, Dragan Kapičić, Ljubodrag Simonović and others.
 Also, he played in 1969–70 European Champions Cup.
 Later, he played for Oriolik from Slavonski Brod.

 National team career

-As a player for the Yugoslavia national basketball team Đurić has played from 1959 to 1967.
+As a player for the Yugoslavia national basketball team Đurić played from 1959 to 1967.
 He participated in two FIBA World Championships (1963 in Brazil and 1967 in Uruguay) and four European Championships (1959 in Turkey, 1961 in Yugoslavia, 1963 in Poland and 1965 in Soviet Union) and two Summer Olympics (1960 in Rome and 1964 in Tokyo). Đurić won two silver medals at World Championships, two silver medals in 1961 and 1965) and one bronze (1963) at European Championships.
 He won a gold medal at 1959 Mediterranean Games in Lebanon.

 During late May and early June 1964, Đurić faced off against a team of NBA All-Stars at three of their four games in Yugoslavia — on 29 May and 30 May 1964 in Belgrade as well as 2 June 1964 in Karlovac.
 In Karlovac, the team consisting of local players lost 65–110.
 US players coached by Red Auerbach were Bob Cousy, Tom Heinsohn, K. C. Jones, Jerry Lucas, Bob Pettit, Oscar Robertson and Bill Russel.
 Alongside Đurić, the players on the local team were Giuseppe Gjergja, Mirko Novosel, Petar Skansi and others.